 Thomas Hengge

-Lengthen tight, achy muscles and promote mobility with these simple moves: This exercise serves double by strengthening the glutes after a run can help you feel better following a hip flexors.
+Switch sides and repeat: This exercise serves double by strengthening the glutes and lengthening the hip flexors.
 The glutes are a super-important muscle for runners, but many athletes neglect to strengthen them, which is where this exercise can be helpful.
 Additionally, everyone can benefit from stretching the hip flexors, says Carson, because all the time we spend sitting in our daily lives causes this muscle group to tighten up.

-Hip flexor tightness while running can cause us to lean forward, which prevents us from efficiently using our glutes, and it also leads to quad-dominant running, which is less efficient form in general, Carson explains.
-This stretch can help mitigate those issues.
+Hip flexor tightness while running can cause us to lean forward, which prevents us from efficiently using our glutes, and it also leads to quad-dominant running, while stopping blood from pooling in your limbs, according to the efficient form American College of Sports Medicine.

 3. Hip Hinge Rock Back